e-finance-frankfurt/server-user/manual/README.md

 request_gpu()
 ```

-If you need more information, you could also put the following lines (which is what `request_gpu()` does under the hood):
+If you want more functionality, you could also put the following lines (which is what `request_gpu()` does under the hood):

 ```python
 from gpu import GpuManager